DK-Zhao1999/PhytoQuant/README.md

 # PhytoQuant

-PhytoQuant is a cohort-resolved, direction-aware transcriptome-signature discovery engine for plants.
-Instead of treating differential expression as a single statistical call, it triangulates three orthogonal modeling frameworks, projects their evidence into one signed gene-level score, and then performs rank-based cross-cohort meta-analysis to recover compact, directionally labeled gene modules.
-The result is a transparent, auditable, and experimentally tractable pathway signature rather than a flat list of differentially expressed genes.
+PhytoQuant is a cohort-resolved, direction-aware transcriptome-signature discovery engine specifically designed for plant functional genomics.
+Unlike conventional differential expression workflows that reduce multi-cohort evidence to a flat list of genes, PhytoQuant triangulates three orthogonal statistical frameworks—DESeq2, edgeR, and limma-voom—under distinct distributional assumptions, fusing their evidence into a signed gene-level importance score.
+This statistical triangulation, rather than a simple consensus vote, attenuates method-specific biases while preserving biological directionality.
+Through cohort-level Robust Rank Aggregation, PhytoQuant separates reproducible regulatory signals from cohort-specific technical variation, enabling robust cross-study meta-analysis across ecotypes, stress treatments, developmental stages, or genetic backgrounds.
+The framework further models activation and inhibition as separate evidence streams, avoiding the information loss inherent in unsigned enrichment scores, and combines prior pathway annotations with data-driven de novo candidates through set-theoretic concordance filtering.
+Finally, redundancy-resolving consolidation via Sorensen-Dice similarity and hierarchical clustering delivers compact, directionally labeled gene modules—designated as ags* (activation) and igs* (inhibition)—that are immediately reusable for enrichment analysis, signature scoring, validation cohort testing, and wet-lab candidate prioritization.
+The result is a transparent, auditable, and experimentally tractable pathway signature rather than a static list of differentially expressed genes, positioning PhytoQuant as a principled solution for hypothesis-driven discovery in plant multi-cohort studies.

 ## Highlights